Foods and products you can react to

 - kangaroo or other marsupials

-Up to 2% of adults and 8% of children in the UK have a food allergy.
+Up to 2% of adults and 8% of children in the UK have a food allergy or meat allergy.
 This equates to a total of about 2 million people.
 Of these allergies, red meat is not a common allergy.
 However, it is becoming increasingly common due to a recently discovered tick-borne reaction.

 Some people have been found to develop an allergy to red meats after having a tick bite.
 This happens because the ticks release a chemical called alpha-gal while biting a person’s body.
 The alpha-gal triggers the immune system, which produces immune cells called antibodies.
 The antibodies are created to recognise and fight off the alpha-gal any time the person is exposed to alpha-gal in the future.